pondrejk/dizzer/chap-definitions.md

 The above parameters, as well as their cartographic implications, will be discussed more in depth in chapter 3, but here it is important to mention two open questions that for many people make attempts to define big data vague at best, sometimes to the point of questioning the existence of the phenomenon itself. (**cite**)

 First, there are no thresholds that would define exactly how large is "big" volume, how fast is "big" velocity, and so on.
-It is possible that this will clear out with time (in best case by a systematic analysis of a sufficient number of case studies) but these thresholds may as well remain blurry and ever in flux.
+It is possible that this will clear out with time but these thresholds may as well remain blurry and ever in flux.

 The second problem is that even if we had a clearly defined set of criteria, in practice we could hardly find a data set that would fit all of them.
 Therefore not all properties are deemed mandatory which in turn leads to confusion and labeling almost anything as big data.
 Here we can hold on to Kitchin's (@kitchin2016makes) argument who sees *velocity* and *exhaustivity* as qualities that set Big Data apart and distinguish them from "small" data.
 We can add that these two characteristics also present the most interesting challenges to cartographic presentation of such data.
-So even though we will continue to use the established term in the following text, the little too simplistic adjective "big" will be meant as a proxy for "fast and exhaustive".
+So even though we will continue to use the established term in the following text, the little too simplistic adjective "big" will be meant as a proxy for "fast and exhaustive in **size**".

-The definition of big data is elusive perhaps also because the majority of actors (working in business) is more focused on building productive big data ventures, without much conceptual attention to the subject itself.
-So far there is no settled consensus around Big Data definition in the academia either, but as @kitchin2016makes predicts, the "genus" of Big Data will be further delineated and its various "species" identified.

 ## Other accounts on Big Data

+Here we briefly review the writing revolving around defining big data.
 The term *Big Data* was fist used in context of dealing with massive datasets in mid-1990s by John Mashey, retired former Chief Scientist at Silicon Graphics (@diebold2012personal).

 **Vs**